Spring is all about new beginnings, but it could already be lights out for Windows' Fluent Design

 It's hard to see where Microsoft will take the standard if third parties won't go near it

-Windows has sported different looks across the decades – transparency in XP and 7, and flat design in 8 and 10 – each driven by different guidelines and ideas about pixel placement.
+Windows has sported different looks across the decades – translucency in Vista and 7, and flat design in 8 and 10 – each driven by different guidelines and ideas about pixel placement.

 As we head into the third iteration of Microsoft's Creators Update, Spring, Microsoft is pushing "Fluent Design".